scallait/scallait/README.md

-### Here are some of the projects I have worked on! 👋
+### Here is some information about me and the projects I have worked on! 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Habitat for Humanity Web App
+- 🔭 I’m currently working on a    ... a Web App for Habitat for Humanity
 - 🌱 I’m currently learning        ...
-Typescript and MERN Stack
+Typescript and Full Stack Development
 - 👯 I’m looking to collaborate on ...
 Open Source Projects
 - 🤔 I’m looking for help with     ...
 AWS
-- 💬 Ask me about ...
-Anything!
 - 📫 How to reach me:              ...
 Email - sebastiencallait@gmail.com
 - 😄 Pronouns:                     ...
 He/Him/His
 - ⚡ Fun fact:                     ...
 I am half French